-An international team of expert researchers and clinicians within the intensive care and fields developed these acute cardiorespiratory have recommendations.
-The recommendations are intended for use in adults only.
+An international team of expert researchers and clinicians within the intensive care and cardiorespiratory fields have developed these recommendations. recommendations are intended for use in adults only.
 This document has been constructed using existing medical guidelines, relevant literature and expert opinion.
 The authors have made considerable effort to ensure the information contained with the recommendation is accurate at time of publication.
 Further iterations of these guidelines will be published as new information arises.
 The information provided in this document is not designed to replace local institutional policies and should not replace clinical reasoning for individual patient management.
 The authors are not liable for the accuracy, information that may be perceived as misleading, or completeness of information in this document.
 The guideline group will review and update this guidance within 6-months, or if important new evidence emerges that changes the recommendations herein.